-Salinity anomalies (not shown) exhibited large fresher-than-normal conditions from 1971 to 1976 and from 1983 to 1986 in the upper 100 m with peak amplitudes reaching 0.5 psu below normal.
-Salinities during the early-1990s ranged from slightly below normal in 1992 (from 20 to 100 m) to slightly above normal in 1995 and 1996.
-In general, the temperature and salinity anomalies on Flemish Cap display a temporal pattern very similar to those at Station 27 and elsewhere on the Newfoundland and Labrador continental shelves.
+Salinity anomalies exhibited large fresher-than-normal conditions from 1971 to 1976 and from 1983 to 1986 in the upper 100 m with peak amplitudes reaching 0.5 psu below normal.
+Salinities during the early 1990s range from slightly below normal in 1992 (from 20 to 100 m) to slightly above normal in 1995 and 1996.
+In general, the temperature and salinity anomalies on Flemish Cap display a temporal pattern very similar to that at Station 27 and elsewhere on the Newfoundland and Labrador continental shelves.